mlefkovitz/GroceryListManager/GroupProject/Docs/DesignDocument.md

 *In the case of an OO design, the internal structure of a software component would typically be expressed as a UML class diagram that represents the static class structure for the component and their relationships.*

+Bobby to insert UML from D1.

 ### 3.2 Other Diagrams

 *<u>Optionally</u>, you can decide to describe some dynamic aspects of your system using one or more behavioral diagrams, such as sequence and state diagrams.*

+Bobby to insert other diagrams if necessary (not likely).

 ## 4 User Interface Design
 *For GUI-based systems, this section should provide the specific format/layout of the user interface of the system (e.g., in the form of graphical mockups).*

+Bobby to insert wireframes/user flow diagrams.